ding-lab/msisensor/README.md

 MSIsensor
 ===========
 MSIsensor is a C++ program to detect replication slippage variants at microsatellite regions, and differentiate them as somatic or germline.
 Given paired tumor and normal sequence data, it builds a distribution for expected (normal) and observed (tumor) lengths of repeated sequence per microsatellite, and compares them using Pearson's Chi-Squared Test.
 Comprehensive testing indicates MSIsensor is an efficient and effective tool for deriving MSI status from standard tumor-normal paired sequence data.
+Since there are still many users complained that they don't have normal control sequence data or related normal sequence data can be used to make a paired normal control,we released new MSIsensor V0.3.
+Given tumor only sequence data, it uses comentropy theory and figures out a comentropy for a distribution per microsatellite in tumor only data.
+Our test results show that it's performance is comparable with paired tumor and normal sequence data as input.
+We suggest msi score cutoff for somatic sites is 30% comentory value ( msi high >= 30% ).

 If you used this tool for your work, please cite [PMID 24371154](https://www.ncbi.nlm.nih.gov/pubmed/24371154)